 In 2001 Tim’s novel, DIRT MUSIC, was published to considerable critical acclaim and impressive reviews.
 The book was shortlisted for the 2002 Man Booker Prize and won the 2002 Miles Franklin Award, the West Australian Fiction Award and the Christina Stead Award for Fiction.

 THE TURNING a collection of stories, was published in 2004.
 It was shortlisted for the Frank O’Connor Short Story Award and in Australia won the Christina Stead Prize for Fiction, the Queensland Fiction Book Award and the Colin Roderick Award.
-Filming began in July 2012 on the first of 17 short films, with 17 different teams writing, directing and producing, including Cate Blanchett and Richard Roxburgh.
-Robert Connolly and Maggie Miles from Arenamedia are the producers.
+The film was produced as 17 short films, with 17 different teams writing, directing and producing, including Cate Blanchett and Richard Roxburgh.
+Robert Connolly and Maggie Miles from Arenamedia were the producers.

-Tim Winton’s most recent novel BREATH won the 2009 Miles Franklin Award, making him the only Australian writer to have won this award four times.
+Tim Winton’s novel BREATH won the 2009 Miles Franklin Award, making him the only Australian writer to have won this award four times.
 BREATH was published by Penguin Group Australia in 2008 and went on to be published in USA, Canada, UK, the Netherlands, France, Germany, Italy, Brazil, Romania and Slovenia and other countries.
 Film rights have been optioned by Simon Baker (The Mentalist) and Mark Johnston.

-A new novel, EYRIE, will be published by Hamish Hamilton (Australia) in October 2013.
+Tim’s new novel, EYRIE, was published by Hamish Hamilton (Australia) in October 2013.
 EYRIE will be published in the UK, USA and Canada mid-2014.

 Tim Winton is patron of the Tim Winton Award for Young Writers sponsored by the City of Subiaco, Western Australia.
 Active in the environmental movement in Australia, he was awarded the Centenary Medal for service to literature and the community.
 He is the Patron of the Australian Marine Conservation Society and the Stop the Toad Foundation.
 He lives in Western Australia.